YottaDB/YDBDoc/MultiLangProgGuide/goprogram.rst

 A global or local variable node, or an intrinsic special variable, is specified using the construct :code:`varname string, subary []string`.
 For an intrinsic special variable, :code:`subary` must be the null array, :code:`[]string{}`, or :code:`nil`.
 For a global or local variable, a null array or :code:`nil` for :code:`subary` refers to the root node, the entire tree, or both, depending on the function and context.

-As the `Go Easy API`_ involves more copying of data between the Go and YottaDB runtime systems, it requires the CPU to perform a little more work than the `Go Simple API`_ does.
+As the :ref:`go-easy-api` involves more copying of data between the Go and YottaDB runtime systems, it requires the CPU to perform a little more work than the :ref:`go-simple-api` does.
 Whether or not this has a measurable impact on performance depends on the application and workload.

 The length of strings (values and subscripts) in YottaDB is variable, as is the number of subscripts a local or global variable can have.
-The `Go Simple API`_ requires application code to allocate memory for buffers, raising errors when allocated memory (either size or number of buffers) is insufficient.
-Requiring application code using the `Go Easy API`_ to similarly allocate memory would be at odds with our goal of having it “just work”.
+The :ref:`go-simple-api` requires application code to allocate memory for buffers, raising errors when allocated memory (either size or number of buffers) is insufficient.
+Requiring application code using the :ref:`go-easy-api` to similarly allocate memory would be at odds with our goal of having it “just work”.
 Although YottaDB provides functionality to *a priori* determine the length of a value in order to allocate required memory, doing this for every call would adversely affect performance.
-The `Go Easy API`_ therefore allocates buffers initially of a size and number we believe to be reasonable.
+The :ref:`go-easy-api` therefore allocates buffers initially of a size and number we believe to be reasonable.
 Whenever a result exceeds its allocation and returns an error, YottaDB expands the allocation transparently to the caller, and repeats the operation, remembering the expanded size for future allocations in the process.

+.. _go-easy-api-funcs:

 +++++++++++++++++++++++
 Go Easy API Functions